Richmond, Queensland

-It is the administrative centre of the Shire of Richmond.

 Toponymy

 The origin of the name Richmond comes from when Arthur Bundock and Walter Hayes took up land in the district which they named the Richmond Downs Pastoral Run.
 It was named after the Richmond River in northern New South Wales which was where Bundock had been born.

 Geography

 The town is 498 km west of Townsville and 406 km east of Mount Isa.
 The Flinders Highway traverses the locality from east to west passing through the town which is located in about the centre of the locality.
 The Great Northern railway runs immediately south and parallel to the highway through the east of the locality, crossing over in the town which is served by the Richmond railway station, and then the railway runs immediately north and parallel to the highway through the west of the locality.
 There is a second railway station, the Moselle railway on the far eastern edge of the locality, named after the pastoral run, which in turn was named in about the 1870s by pastoralist J.B.
 Brodie after the Moselle River in eastern France.

 The Flinders River flows through the locality from east to west, passing to the west of the town, where the river has its confluence with its tributary Dutton River.

 The Richmond–Croydon Road exits to the north-west, and the Richmond–Winton Road to the south-west.